 Rice water can be used as a mild hair cleanser and as a replacement to your regular shampoo.
 It soothes skin conditions like eczema and dermatitis.
 To use it as a shampoo, you can use regular rice water or fermented rice water and mix it with a little bit of aloe vera juice or gel, a few drops of essential oils and 1-2 tablespoons of castile soap or baby shampoo.
 Apply this cleanser to your scalp and massage it in for a minute or two and rinse with normal water.

 If you don’t want to use rice water as a shampoo or a hair rinse, you can even use it as a hair mask.
 Using fermented rice water, apply it generously to your scalp and massage it in.
 Leave it on for 20 minutes and then rinse it out.
-This will boost hair growth and help soothe your scalp and balance it’s pH levels.
+Because rice water boosts hair growth and help soothe your scalp and balance it’s pH levels.

 As a toner